Here’s a question most parents don’t want to answer—when SHTF, will your children be able to survive on their own?

-Most parents don’t want to answer this because the thought of their kids fending for themselves is scary.
+Many folks don’t want to answer this because the thought of kids fending for themselves is scary.
 Ideally, a survival situation is something a kid should never have to experience.
 However, we don’t live in an ideal world.
-When things go south, your best chance of protecting kids from harm is by equipping them with necessary survival skills.
+When things go south, your best chance of protecting them from harm is equipping them with necessary survival skills for kids.

-Teaching Them Survival Skills Is More Important Now Than Ever
+Teaching Survival Skills for Kids Is More Important Than Ever

 While technology has a lot of benefits, kids should be oriented about working with their hands and learning valuable skills that don’t come with a click of a button.

 The good thing is that children, especially those around 4-12 years old, are eager to learn new things.
 This is the stage where their initiative and willingness to work are developed, so use this eagerness as an opportunity to teach them useful survival skills for kids.

 Not only can they gain practical skills, but they can also use these in their daily lives and may even carry them well into adulthood.

 Camping Is the Perfect Way to Teach Survival Skills for Kids

 Camping gives you an avenue to introduce kids to the great outdoors and teach them hands-on, down-and-dirty survival skills.
 When you’re out camping, they won’t have access to distracting gadgets and video games, so it’s an ideal setting to get them engaged.

 Here are a few survival skills for kids you can teach while out in the wilderness: